RuihengZhang/IFSOD-dataset/README.md

 ## 5. Performance Comparison Table

 This table compares the performance of different methods across three novel splits.
 Results are given for various numbers of shots (1, 2, 3, 5, 10).
-The best results are highlighted in **red**, and the second-best results are highlighted in **blue**.
+The best results and the second-best results are highlighted in **bold**.

 | Method              | Venue      | Backbone   | 1   | 2   | 3   | 5   | 10   | 1   | 2   | 3   | 5   | 10   | 1   | 2   | 3   | 5   | 10   |
 |---------------------|------------|------------|-----|-----|-----|-----|-------|-----|-----|-----|-----|-------|-----|-----|-----|-----|-------|